 DomainKey Identified Mail (DKIM) authenticates SharpSpring’s emails.
 That way, even though emails are being sent from a SharpSpring-owned server, the receiving server knows that email is truly coming from you.
 This is an incredibly important step you must take before sending emails out of SharpSpring.
-In this article, you'll learn how to set up DKIM if you are using Host Gator.
+This article will detail how to set up DKIM if you are using Host Gator.

 The following users can set up DKIM:

-You will need to have the domain verified before setting up DKIM.
+You will need to have verify the domain that you want to send from before setting up DKIM.
 To verify domains, do the following:

 Note: Once your domain is verified, you will see a Get My CNAME Settings link next to that domain.